About Royal College of Art

 Located in the heart of London, the Royal College of Art is the most influential, wholly postgraduate university of art and design in the world.

 Established in 1837, the RCA is the world’s oldest art and design university in continuous operation, with a tradition of innovation and excellence in creative education.
-In 2018, the RCA was ranked as the number one Art and Design university in the world – for the fourth consecutive year – by the QS World University Subject Rankings.
+In 2019, the RCA was ranked as the number one Art and Design university in the world – for the fifth consecutive year – by the QS World University Subject Rankings.

 The RCA offers Master’s, MPhil, MRes, PhD and Graduate Diploma degrees through 28 distinct programmes and pathways.
 Based around the four Schools of Architecture, Arts & Humanities, Communication and Design, the broad range of disciplines on offer is based on a strong foundation of practice-based research.